Volunteer for the Bluemont Fair

 Plaster Museum of Bluemont’s Heritage: We are seeking volunteers to monitor the displays and answer questions about Bluemont in the E.E.
 Lake Store.
 We also need help on select weekends throughout the year.
 If you’re interested, please contact Peter Weeks at bluemontvillage[@]aol.com.

-Poster Distributions: We’re always looking for volunteers to help distribute Fair posters far and wide!
+Poster Distribution: We’re always looking for volunteers to help distribute Fair posters far and wide!
 If you’re willing to put up posters in nearby villages—or even in areas like Reston or Winchester—we’d love your help.
-Please contact Jen Stone at jenclark[@]stonefrog.com.
+Please contact Cynthia Morris at chair[@]bluemontfair.org.

 Snickersville Academy: We’re looking for volunteers to welcome visitors to this quiet, shady spot, hand out giveaways, and encourage children to create crafts with the materials provided.
-If you’re interested, please contact Emily Weitz at emilyrweitz[@]gmail.com.
+If you’re interested, please sign up today or contact Emily Weitz at emilyrweitz[@]gmail.com.

-Trash Pick-up and Table/Chair Tear-Down after the Fair: This important task requires several volunteers—or one or more families—to be available on Sunday evening at 5 PM to help collapse chairs and pick up trash throughout the village.
+Table/Chair Set-Up and Tear-Down, Trash Pick-up: This important task requires several volunteers—individuals or families—to be available on Saturday morning at 8:30 AM to set up tables and chairs, and/or Sunday evening at 5 PM to help collapse chairs and pick up trash throughout the village.
 If you’re able to help, please contact Jen Stone at jenclark[@]stonefrog.com.